chatasweetie/affirmation-app/README.md

 - Material Design
   - LinearLayout
   - MaterialCardView
+- Testing
+  - Test the RecyclerView
+  - Test the adapter

 ### How to run Script locally

 This sample uses the Gradle build system.

 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ### About the Developer